brainets/frites/docs/source/overview/ovw_frites.rst

 As other Python packages, Frites contains subject-specific submodules.
 Here's a short description of the main submodules for new users :

-* `frites.dataset <https://brainets.github.io/frites/api/api_dataset.html#module-frites.dataset>`_ : container for the electrophysiological data coming from multiple subjects (see also `those examples <https://brainets.github.io/frites/auto_examples/index.html#multi-subjects-dataset>`_ that explain how to define a container depending on your data type)
+* :py:mod:`frites.dataset`: : container for the electrophysiological data coming from multiple subjects (see also `those examples <https://brainets.github.io/frites/auto_examples/index.html#multi-subjects-dataset>`_ that explain how to define a container depending on your data type)
-* `frites.workflow <https://brainets.github.io/frites/api/api_workflow.html#module-frites.workflow>`_ : the workflows perform a series of analyzes (usually a first analysis to extract information using IT measures follow by a second statistical analysis)
+* :py:mod:`frites.workflow`: the workflows perform a series of analyzes (usually a first analysis to extract information using IT measures follow by a second statistical analysis)
-* `frites.conn <https://brainets.github.io/frites/api/api_connectivity.html#module-frites.conn>`_ : directed and undirected connectivity metrics that can either be computed across trials or at the single trial level
+* :py:mod:`frites.conn`: : directed and undirected connectivity metrics that can either be computed across trials or at the single trial level

 In addition to the main modules above, the  `gallery of examples <https://brainets.github.io/frites/auto_examples/index.html>`_ illustrate the main functionalities of Frites using simulated data.
-Those functions can be imported from `frites.simulations <https://brainets.github.io/frites/api/api_simulations.html#module-frites.simulations>`_ and can be used to simulate local neural activity modulated by the task such as stimulus-specific brain networks using `autoregressive models <https://brainets.github.io/frites/api/api_simulations.html#stimulus-specific-autoregressive-model>`_.
+Those functions can be imported from :py:mod:`frites.simulations`: and can be used to simulate local neural activity modulated by the task such as stimulus-specific brain networks using `autoregressive models <https://brainets.github.io/frites/api/api_simulations.html#stimulus-specific-autoregressive-model>`_.

-Finally, for the developers here the `frites.core <https://brainets.github.io/frites/api/api_core.html>`_ module include the very low level functions to estimate the mutual information (vector and tensor based implementations).
+Finally, for the developers here the :py:mod:`frites.core`: module include the very low level functions to estimate the mutual information (vector and tensor based implementations).

 Main Frites' workflows